 We can't escape it.
 We try.
 We work hard not to go there, but I believe that life offers us and our relationships times of intense challenge, change, transition, trauma and crisis.
 A child dies.
-A person gets sick, perhaps cancer, or a heart attack or becomes disabled.
+A person gets sick, cancer, heart attack or is disabled.
 Debilitating events pop up and emerge.